janpansky/rust_space/README.md

    .image rust.png
    or
    .image rust.jpg

 ### Crates Conversion

 The project has been converted into separate crates for client, server, and a shared library for message types.
 The workspace is defined in the Cargo.toml at the project root.

 ### Additional Features

 The server uses SQLite for storing client information and text messages.

 A login mechanism is implemented, authenticating clients based on constants **USER** and **PASSWORD**.
-Every user has the same credentials at the moment, but uniques identification as client ip is stored.
+Every user has the same credentials at the moment, but unique identification as CLIENT-IP is stored in the db.

 #### Access SQLite data

 when building from the project root, otherwise, put one more dot if in server folder.

 ```
 export DATABASE_URL=sqlite:../database.sqlite
 ```

 ```
 sqlite3 database.sqlite
 SELECT * FROM users;